 - Get started.
 You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, in the fall, January, spring, or summer.
-You are required to take at least 16 credits (roughly four courses) on campus as part of your degree.
-Short, intensive on-campus options are available.
+You are required to take four courses on campus.
+Weekend on-campus options available.

 - Graduate with your Harvard degree.
 You participate in the annual Harvard Commencement, receiving your Harvard University degree: Master of Liberal Arts (ALM) in Extension Studies, field: Finance.